Quantum Spacetime Phenomenology: Introduction and Preliminaries

-\section{Introduction and preliminaries}
+\section{Introduction and Preliminaries}

-\subsection{The ``Quantum-Gravity problem'', as seen by a phenomenologist}
+\subsection{The ``Quantum-Gravity problem'' as seen by a phenomenologist}

-Our present description of the fundamental laws of Nature is based on two disconnected pieces: ``quantum mechanics" and ``general relativity".
-On the quantum-mechanics side our most advanced formalism is relativistic quantum field theory, which turns out to be an appropriate formalization of (special-)relativistic quantum mechanics.
-This theory essentially neglects gravitational effects.
-As far as relativistic quantum mechanics is concerned, gravitation essentially does not exist.
-Indeed the formalism of relativistic quantum field theory does not make any room for a dynamics of spacetime and the experiments which have formed our trust in relativistic quantum mechanics are all experiments in which spacetime-dynamics effects are expected to be negligible at the presently-achievable levels of experimental sensitivity.
-So the absence of a role for gravitation in relativistic quantum field theory has never caused inadequacy of this formalism in reproducing the results of the relevant class of measurements.
-The gravitational interactions between ``fundamental" particles are much much weaker than the other known interactions, and can therefore be neglected in all experimental contexts in which we study these particles.
+Our present description of the fundamental laws of Nature is based on two disconnected pieces: ``quantum mechanics'' and ``general relativity''.
+On the quantum-mechanics side our most significant successes were obtained applying relativistic quantum field theory, which turns out to be the appropriate formalization of (special-)relativistic quantum mechanics.
+This theory neglects gravitational effects and is formulated in a flat/Minkowskian spacetime background.
+Interesting results (but so far with little experimental support) can be obtained by reformulating this theory in certain curved spacetime backgrounds, but there is no rigorous generalization allowing for dynamics of gravitational fields.
+The only known way for having a manageable formulation of some gravitational effects within quantum field theory is to adopt the perspective of effective field theory~\cite{burgessLRR,hanwillen}, which allows Lagrangians that are not renormalizable.
+At leading order, this effective theory just gives us back EinsteinÕs general relativity, but beyond leading order it predicts corrections proportional to powers of $E^2/E_p^2$, where $E$ is characteristic energy scale of the process under consideration (typically the center of mass energy for a scattering experiment) and $E_p$ is the Planck scale ($E_p \sim 10^{28}$~eV).
+The effective-field-theory description evidently breaks down at energies $E$ of order the Planck scale, leaving unanswered~\cite{burgessLRR,hanwillen} most of the core issues concerning the interplay between gravity and quantum mechanics.
+And most importantly the experiments which have formed our trust in quantum mechanics are nearly exclusively experiments in which gravitational effects are negligible at the presently-achievable levels of experimental sensitivity (some of the rare instances where the outcome of a quantum-mechanical measurement is affected by gravitational effects, such as the one reported in Ref.~\cite{natureNeutron}, will be discussed later in this review).